 Most hostels offer two styles of accommodation – dorm rooms or private rooms, with both options having communal areas to relax and cook.
 Dorm rooms are usually the cheaper of the two and are ideal for solo travellers looking to meet new people.

-• Prices are generally quite competitive.
-Count on a minimum of $40/night for a dormitory, $80 for a room shared by 2 or 4 people, and $150 for a private room.
+- Affordable Prices.
+Expect to pay at least $40/night for a dorm bed, $80 for a room shared by 2 or 4 people, and $150 for a private room.
 Of course, prices vary from city to city and according to the standard of the hostel.

 There are three main hostel chains that are well known in Australia – Nomads, Base Backpackers and YHA Backpackers.